-Imagine an area of wild African bush, bigger than Switzerland or Holland (much bigger!), populated by huge herds of the wildest and most diverse African animals, where humans are almost completely absent…then you have the unparalleled, massive wild Africa Game Reserve that is THE SELOUS.
+Imagine an endless area of wild African bush, populated by huge herds of the wildest and most diverse African animals, where humans are almost completely absent… that is what the unparalleled, massive, and wild Nyere National Park is all about.

-Truly, The Selous Game Reserve is one of our favourite wild areas in Africa.
-No permanent human habitation, nor permanent structure is permitted in the Reserve.
-If you want to experience the East African bush as it was centuries ago, The Selous Game Reserve is the place to go.
-Experts will tell you that there are parts of The Selous (pronounced Seloo) that have never been traversed by humans!
-Schools near the North East of the Selous Game Reserve have had to be closed on occasion due to the proximity of wild animals.
-Make no mistake, from the stunning Rufiji River through to the magical mountains in the North West where Sable roam, The Selous is the real thing.
+Truly, the Nyere National Park is one of our favourite wild areas in Africa.
+No permanent human habitation, nor permanent structure is permitted here.
+If you want to experience the East African bush as it was centuries ago, the Nyere National Park is the place to go.
+Experts will tell you that there are parts of Nyere National Park that have never been traversed by humans!
+Schools near the North East of the Nyere National Park have had to be closed on occasion due to the proximity of wild animals.
+Make no mistake, from the stunning Rufiji River through to the magical mountains in the North West where Sable antelopes roam, the Nyere National Park "the real deal".

-Situated in the South of Tanzania, The Selous offers a few luxury, high end lodges along the mysterious and romantic Rufiji River - lodges that will take your breath away - although budget options are available too.
-Access to the area is usually from Dar Es Salaam - which is a long way away - so we recommend flying in to The Selous, although the drive is actually quite scenic and interesting if one has a day or two to spare.
-For the (adventurous) train enthusiast there is even a railway that runs down to near the North West of The Selous - although it is not a luxury experience and has to be carefully arranged.
+Situated in the South of Tanzania, the Nyere National Park offers a few luxury, high end lodges along the mysterious and romantic Rufiji River - lodges that will take your breath away - although budget options are available too.
+Access to the area is usually from Dar Es Salaam - which is a long way away - so we recommend flying into Nyere National Park, although the drive is actually quite scenic and interesting if one has a day or two to spare.
+For the (adventurous) train enthusiast there is even a railway that runs down to near the North West of the Nyere National Park - although it is not a luxury experience and has to be carefully arranged.

-Probably due to the remoteness of The Selous Game Reserve this is not an area that visitors frequent in the same numbers as for instance the Serengeti in the North of Tanzania.
-Nor is the concentration of wildlife in The Selous as concentrated as it is in the North – although the wildlife in The Selous is exceptional.
-But if you've had enough of the madding crowds and want a wild, authentic African Safari experience, The Selous Game Reserve is in our view the place for you.
+Probably due to the remoteness of the Nyere National Park this is not an area that visitors frequent in the same numbers as for instance the Serengeti in the North of Tanzania.
+Nor is the concentration of wildlife in the Nyere National Park as concentrated as it is in the North – although the wildlife in Park is exceptional.
+However, if you've had enough of the madding crowds and want a wild, authentic African Safari experience, Nyere National Park is in our opinion the right place for you.